Mutual recognition of firearms licences, moving and working interstate with firearms

 You must carry your firearm licence with you and transport your firearms in a safe and secure manner at all times.

 Interstate residents working regularly with firearms in Victoria.

-> The Firearms Act was recently amended to enable non-Victorian residents to hold a Victorian licence for employment purposes.
+Non-Victorian residents may be able to hold a Victorian licence for employment purposes.
 Please contact Licensing & Regulation Division if you live outside Victoria and wish to work with firearms in Victoria.

-> Victorian residents visiting or working interstate with firearms
+Victorian residents visiting or working interstate with firearms